Docs / How It Works

 Runtime catalogs

 A runtime catalog determines what the current shell can see.
-That means the same underlying engine can expose a public demo surface, a broader member catalog, or a private local catalog without changing the basic query model.
+That means the same underlying engine can expose a public demo surface, a broader hosted catalog, or a private local catalog without changing the basic query model.

 Why the split matters